microsoft/vscode-python-devicesimulator/README.md

 To use Device Simulator Express, install the extension from the marketplace and reload VS Code.

-### 1. Start with the “New File” Command.
+### 1. Start with the "New File" Command.

-1. Type in `"Device Simulator Express: New File”` in the command palette (`CTRL+SHIFT+P` to open the command palette).
+1. Type in `"Device Simulator Express: New File"` in the command palette (`CTRL+SHIFT+P` to open the command palette).
    <img alt='"New File" animation' src=https://raw.githubusercontent.com/microsoft/vscode-python-devicesimulator/dev/assets/readmeFiles/newFile.gif>
 2. Name and save your file somewhere, and we’re good to go!
 (3)
-3. Start with some examples: you can find examples files and tutorials inside the comments, as well as in the notification pop up when you run the `“Device Simulator Express: New File”` Command.
+3. Start with some examples: you can find examples files and tutorials inside the comments, as well as in the notification pop up when you run the `"Device Simulator Express: New File"` Command.

 <img alt='How to find example code screenshot' src=https://raw.githubusercontent.com/microsoft/vscode-python-devicesimulator/dev/assets/readmeFiles/findExamples.jpg>